QOS: A Quantum Operating System: Introduction

 \section{Introduction}

-\myparagraph{Quantum Cloud Computing} Quantum computing promises to solve computationally intractable problems with classical computers~\cite{arute2019quantum, farhi2014quantum}.
-Thanks to remarkable technological advances in materials science and engineering \cite{siddiqi2021engineering, hanneke2010realization}, quantum hardware has become a reality in the form of quantum processing units (QPUs) that consist of quantum bits (qubits) \cite{ibmQuantum}.
+Quantum computing promises to solve computationally intractable problems with classical computers~\cite{arute2019quantum, daley2022practical, grover1996fast, shor1999polynomial}.
+Thanks to remarkable technological advances in materials science and engineering, quantum hardware has become a reality in the form of quantum processing units (QPUs) \cite{siddiqi2021engineering, hanneke2010realization, dicarlo2009demonstration}.
 Interestingly, QPUs are now readily available in a quantum-as-a-service fashion offered by all major cloud providers~\cite{ibmQuantum, aws-quantum, google-quantum, azure-quantum}.

-While quantum hardware is now a reality, the associated quantum software systems are rudimentary.
-These QPUs face classical OS challenges that our systems community has tackled in the past, including scalability, performance, efficiency, faults (a.k.a. errors), scheduling, and utilization \cite{bravyi2022future}.
-Unfortunately, no operating system exists to tackle these challenges holistically for modern quantum hardware.

-\myparagraph{Fundamental Challenges of QPUs} A natural tendency would be to treat these QPUs as yet another accelerator class (e.g., GPU, TPU, FPGA) and manage them as {\em accelerator as-a-service} to offload compute-intensive tasks.
-We argue that this approach might be sub-optimal or even flawed!

-The reason is that QPUs present fundamentally unique hardware-level challenges that the systems community has not considered and cannot be directly mapped to classical accelerator-oriented computing (we empirically detail these hardware challenges in $\S$~\ref{sec:design-challenges}).
-In particular, QPUs operate in the NISQ-fashion (Noisy Intermediate-Scale Quantum \cite{preskill2018quantum}), leading to a {\em non-deterministic} computing platform, where even two QPUs with identical qubits exhibit completely different behaviors across space and time \cite{ravi2021quantum, patel2020experimental}.
+However, QPUs present fundamentally unique hardware-level challenges that cannot be directly mapped to classical accelerator-oriented computing (we empirically detail these hardware challenges in \S~\ref{sec:design-challenges}).
+In particular, QPUs operate in the NISQ-fashion (Noisy Intermediate-Scale Quantum \cite{preskill2018quantum}), leading to strict \textit{hardware constraints} and a {\em non-deterministic} computing platform \cite{ravi2022quantum, patel2020experimental}.